Blog

 • Fragile: One accidental deletion or formula error can corrupt months of data

-• Isolated: Each spreadsheet is a silo — attendance data doesn’t connect to compliance reports
+• Isolated: Each spreadsheet is a silo — attendance data doesn’t connect to feedback, session data doesn’t link to trainee records

 • Insecure: Shared Google Sheets or OneDrive files have no role-based access control

-• Manual: Every report requires hours of copy-pasting and reformatting
+• Manual: Every report requires hours of collation and reformatting

-For a programme with 20 trainees, spreadsheets work well enough.
-For a school of anaesthesia managing hundreds of trainees across multiple programmes, they become a liability.
+For a small programme, spreadsheets work well enough.
+For a school managing trainees across multiple sites and programmes, they become a burden.

 What purpose-built software looks like

-The tools that programme leads need aren’t complicated.
+The tools that programme organisers need aren’t complicated.
 They need:

-• Data isolation so each deanery’s information stays separate
+• Data isolation so each organisation’s information stays separate

 This is what Exogi is designed to do.
-Not to replace clinical judgement or decision-making, but to eliminate the administrative friction that prevents programme leads from focusing on what matters: teaching.
+Not to replace clinical judgement or decision-making, but to eliminate the administrative friction that prevents educators from focusing on what matters: teaching.

 The argument for investing in better tools

 Healthcare education is well-funded but poorly tooled.
-The time that TPDs, college tutors, and deanery leads spend on manual admin is time not spent on educational leadership, trainee support, or programme development.
+The time that college tutors, session organisers, and programme leads spend on manual admin is time not spent on educational leadership, trainee support, or programme development.

 The tools exist.
 It’s time to use them.